SilentSmeary/hours-tracking/docs/analysis.md

 ## Legalities

 ### Applicable Laws and Regulations
-1. **General Data Protection Regulation (GDPR)**: Protecting personal data of students and staff and anything realted to the school
+1. **General Data Protection Regulation (GDPR)**: Protecting personal data of students and staff and anything realted to the school.
 2. **Equality Act 2010**: Ensuring accessibility for all users, including those with disabilities.
 3. **Data Protection Act 2018**: Governing secure storage and use of personal information.